sumahiremath/buildtales/_posts/2025-09-05-rtp-real-time-payments-real-world-bottlenecks.md

 **Cost of inaction:** Without RTP adoption, firms fall back to ACH delays, risk higher fraud exposure with cards, and lose ground to global peers where instant payments are standard.

-**Why current approaches fail:** ACH lacks speed and finality, wires provide finality but are costly, limited to business hours, and only gradually adopting ISO 20022, while credit cards offer fast authorization but delay actual settlement.
-RTP solves these gaps — but only if developers can overcome the integration and reconciliation hurdles.
+**Why current approaches fail:**
+- ACH lacks speed and finality, still batch-based with limited context.
+- Wires provide finality but are costly, limited to business hours, and only gradually adopting ISO 20022.
+- Credit cards provide fast authorization but delay actual settlement.
+- RTP combines speed, finality, and ISO 20022 context — but only if developers can overcome integration and reconciliation hurdles.

 ## Solution Implementation